PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 16:33:34
+Last updated: 2024-04-05 16:34:07
-Random Quote: Jay: "I got you a little gift to celebrate.
-I know it’s not much...-"
-Gloria: "It’s practically nothing!" - Gloria Pritchett
+Random Quote: Talk about being a few sardines short of a can. - Bucky Barnes